memgraph/docs/docs/reference-guide/query-modules/module-file-utilities.md

 CALL mg.delete_module_file("/var/lib/memgraph/internal_modules/my_module.py");
 ```

-If the response is `Empty set (x.x sec)` and no error messages, the update was successful.
+If the response is `Empty set (x.x sec)` and there are no error messages, the
+update was successful.